 You’re literally encased inside this egg and all you hear is the mechanical noises of the elevator going up.
 There are multiple other pods (6 or 7) going up and down all around you at the same time.
 Both times I’ve gone it’s been PACKED, so getting out of the elevators is a ridiculous process.
 There is only so much space at the top, and the elevators are positioned so they are at a downward angle with a staircase leading all the way down along the side.
 The people waiting at the top to get on an elevator crowd the staircase, trying to secure a spot, and you must literally push through them because there is nowhere else for them to go.
 I don’t know who’s in charge of controlling the number of visitors allowed up at a time, and if “the Arch people” are somehow reading this – seriously guys, you need a better system.

 Once you “This is Sparta” the people out of the way and make it up the stairs, the actual observation room is considerably bigger than the narrow staircase (it’s still not very wide, but noticeably better), and you can see for miles.
 To the west is STL, and to the east is its uglier cousin; East Saint Louis, Illinois.
 There’s really nothing to see on the ESTL side, except a view of the Mississippi River (but that’s literally right next to the Arch anyway, and you can see it from the ground).
 On the STL side, you can see a lot: all of downtown, the Old Courthouse, “The Dome at America’s Center” (the L.A.
-Rams’ former football stadium; side note: they will ALWAYS be the Saint Louis Rams to me), Busch Stadium (home of the Cardinals baseball team), the Wainwright Building (of the first skyscrapers in the world, although it wouldn’t be considered a skyscraper by today’s terms), and much more.
+Rams’ former football stadium; side note: they will ALWAYS be the Saint Louis Rams to me), Busch Stadium (home of the Cardinals baseball team), the Wainwright Building (one of the first skyscrapers in the world, although it wouldn’t be considered a skyscraper by today’s terms), and much more.

 One thing about the Arch: it sways.
 It sways while you’re up there, and you can feel it.
 However, don’t be alarmed!
 As mentioned above, be sure to watch the video offered inside the museum which explains its history and construction.
 You will find out that it’s designed to sway and without that design element, it wouldn’t be able to stand the test of time.
 As you can see from the picture on the right, the middle part is very thin at the tip-top, and that is where the observation deck is located.
 This photo illustrates well the curvature the small elevator pods must take to reach the top.